 In 2011, David McCullough turned to another subject in The Greater Journey, a kaleidoscopic survey of 19th century Americans in Paris, exploring the impact of the City of Light on many of America’s most distinguished writers, artists, scientists and statesmen.
 McCullough was already over 80 years of age when he won some of the best reviews of his career for The Wright Brothers, the dramatic story of two unknown young men from Ohio who — without technical training or outside financing — achieved an age-old dream and taught the world to fly.

 In December 2006, President George W. Bush presented David McCullough with the nation’s highest civilian honor, the Presidential Medal of Freedom, in a ceremony at the White House.

-David and Rosalee McCullough live in West Tisbury, Massachusetts.
-They have five children and many grandchildren.
-McCullough writes every day in a studio behind his house.
+David and Rosalee McCullough lived in West Tisbury, Massachusetts.
+They had five children and many grandchildren.
+McCullough wrote every day in a studio behind his house.
 “I would pay to do what I do,” he told an interviewer.
 “How could I have a better time than doing what I am doing?”